mnhnielsen/DataCollectionMicroservice/README.md

 - Fluentd for gathering logs from the the different services running on the Kubernetes cluster
 - Kibana for visualizing business metrics about our users.
 - MongoDB for storing direct user information such as emails, names etc.
-- Docker for containerizing our application
+- Docker for containerizing our applications
 - Kubernetes